1 Kings 17:8-16 Elijah and the Widow

 When we follow the simple rules of context, identifying key words by highlighting the same, similar, and related words which are repeated, the authors main idea or theme is identified.
 Once we locate parallel texts, introductions and summaries in each chapter are compared.
 Once again repeated similar and related words in the introduction and summary are compared.
 Once parallel chapters are discovered we see how they compliment one another by explaining the same lesson from different angels.
 Together they reveal the spiritual side of the lessons involved.

 Elijah was sent to a physical widow, who of course was also a spiritual symbol.
 God used a handful of flour and a few drops of oil to feed her and her son for years while a drought covered Israel.
 Bread, oil and drought are also spiritual symbols.
 The story of Elijah and the widow are found only in one Gospel.
-There is no doubt there is a connection.
+There’s no doubt a connection exists.
 Finding the spiritual connection between the two chapters is found using the simple rules of context.
 God sent Elijah into the wilderness at the beginning of the drought.
-Jesus was led into the wilderness at the beginning of His ministry, which was the end of the drought of spiritual bread and water.
+Jesus was led into the wilderness at the beginning of His ministry, which was the end of a drought of spiritual bread and water.
 God uses similarities and contrasts at the same time to illustrate the same lesson.

 Jesus fasted in the wilderness for forty days, while Elijah was fed by ravines.
 Jesus taught a number of lessons with His fast.
 He showed how Satan will always attempt to attack a weak point.
 Jesus showed how His knowledge of scripture gave Him strength.
 He knew how Elijah’s needs were supplied.
 Jesus knew God would also see to His needs when the time was right.
 There was only one answer to Satan’s first temptation.